pingcap/docs-cn/v3.0/how-to/maintain/tidb-binlog.md

 ## `binlogctl` guide

-[`binlogctl`](https://github.com/pingcap/tidb-tools/tree/master/tidb-binlog/binlogctl) is an operations tool for TiDB-Binlog with the following features:
+[`binlogctl`](https://github.com/pingcap/tidb-tools/tree/master/tidb-binlog/binlogctl) is an operations tool for TiDB Binlog with the following features:

 * Obtaining the current `tso` of TiDB cluster
 * Checking the state of Pump or Drainer